 About the same time news about cyberattacks was getting prominent attention in the media and there were those interested in working with us on related research on cybersecurity.

-The Internet has transformed the ways in which individuals, groups, organizations communicate, obtain information, access entertainment, and conduct their economic and social activities.
+The Internet has transformed the In 2012, there were over 2.4 ways in which individuals, groups, organizations communicate, obtain information, access entertainment, and conduct their economic and social activities.